§ 1 Scope of application and general provisions

 7. We are entitled to make the subsequent performance owed, dependent on the Buyer paying the purchase price due.
 The Buyer is, however, entitled to deduct a reasonable portion of the purchase price in proportion to the defect.

 8. The Buyer has to give us the time required for subsequent performance owed and the opportunity to hand over the contested goods in particular for inspection purposes.
-In the case of a replacement delivery, the Buyer has to return the defective item to us in accordance with the statutory regulations.
-Subsequent performance includes neither the removal of the defective item nor the new installation if we were not originally required to perform the installation.
+In the case of a replacement delivery, the Buyer has to return the defective item to us in accordance with the statutory regulations; however, the Buyer does not have an entitlement to repayment.
+Subsequent performance entails neither the removal or uninstallation of the defective item nor the new installation or attachment of a fault-free item if we were not originally required to perform these services.
+The Buyer’s entitlements to the reimbursement of the relevant costs (“removal and installation costs”) shall remain unaffected.

-9. The expenses required for the purpose of testing and subsequent performance, in particular transport, travel, labour and material costs as well as removal and installation costs (if applicable) shall be borne or reimbursed by us in accordance with the legal regulation, if a defect actually exists.
-Otherwise, we may demand reimbursement for costs incurred as a result of an unjustified demand for defect remediation (in particular testing and transport costs), unless the lack of an actual defect was not discernible to the Buyer.
+9. The expenses required for the purpose of testing and subsequent performance, in particular transport, travel, labour and material costs as well as removal and installation costs (if applicable) shall be borne or reimbursed by us in accordance with the legal regulation and these Terms and Conditions, if a defect actually exists.
+Otherwise, we may demand from the Buyer reimbursement for costs incurred as a result of an unjustified demand for defect remediation if the Buyer knew or should have been able to see that there was actually no defect.

 10. In urgent cases, as in the risk of operating safety or to prevent of excessive damage, the Buyer has the right to eliminate the defect itself and to demand compensation from us for the objectively necessary expenses.
 We are to be informed of such a self-remedy immediately – beforehand if possible.
 The right of self-remedy does not exist if we would be entitled to refuse a corresponding subsequent performance in accordance with the statutory provisions.

-11. If subsequent performance has failed or an appropriate deadline for subsequent performance to be set by the Buyer has expired unsuccessfully or is dispensable under the statutory provisions, the Buyer can withdraw from the contract or reduce the purchase price.
+11. If an appropriate deadline for subsequent performance to be set by the Buyer has expired unsuccessfully or is dispensable under the statutory provisions, in accordance with the statutory provisions the Buyer can withdraw from the contract or reduce the purchase price.
 However there is no right of withdrawal in the case of an insignificant defect.

 § 8 Other liability

-1. Unless otherwise stated in these terms and conditions, including the following provisions, we shall be liable for violations of contractual and non-contractual obligations in accordance with the relevant statutory regulations.
+1. 1.
+Unless otherwise stated in these Terms and Conditions, including the following provisions, we shall be liable for violations of contractual and non-contractual obligations in accordance with the relevant statutory regulations.

-a) for losses resulting from the injury of life, body or health,
+a) for damages arising from an injury to life, limb or health.

-b) for damages resulting from a breach of a material contractual obligation.
-(An obligation, the fulfillment of which is essential for the proper performance of the contract and on the observance of which the contractual partner regularly relies and may rely); in such a case, however, our liability shall be limited to compensation for foreseeable, typically occurring damages.
+b) for damages arising from a breach of a material contractual obligation (an obligation, the fulfilment of which is essential for the proper performance of the contract and on the observance of which the contractual partner regularly relies and may rely); in such a case, however, our liability shall be limited to compensation for foreseeable, typically occurring damages.

-3. The limitations of liability arising from § 8 (2) also apply in the case of violations of obligations by or on behalf of persons for whose actions we are statutorily liable.
+3. The limitations of liability arising from para.
+2 also apply to third parties and in the case of violations of obligations by or on behalf of persons for whose actions we are statutorily liable.
 They do not apply insofar as we have fraudulently concealed a defect or assumed a guarantee for the condition of the goods, nor to claims of the Buyer under the Product Liability Act (Produkthaftungsgesetz).

 4. In the case of a violation of an obligation which does not consist of a defect, the Buyer shall only be entitled to withdraw from or terminate the contract if we are responsible for this violation.
-A free right of termination (in particular in accordance with §§ 650, 648 BGB) is excluded.
-For the remainder, the statutory requirements and legal consequences shall apply.
+A free right of termination for the Buyer (in particular in accordance with Articles 650, 648 BGB) is excluded.
+Otherwise, the statutory requirements and legal consequences shall apply.

 § 9 Statute of limitations

-1. By way of derogation from §438 (1) No. 3 BGB, the general limitation period for claims based on material defects and legal defects is one year after delivery.
+1. By way of derogation from Article 438 para.
+1 No. 3 BGB, the general limitation period for claims based on material defects and legal defects is one year after delivery.
 If sign-off acceptance has been agreed, the limitation period shall begin upon acceptance.

 BGB) would lead to a shorter limitation period in that specific case.
-However, the Buyer’s claims to compensation for losses in accordance with§ 8 (2) Paragraphs 1 and 2 a) and in accordance with the Product Liability Act shall expire exclusively in accordance with the statutory limitation periods.
+However, the Buyer’s claims to compensation for losses in accordance with Article 8 para.
+2 sentence 1 and sentence 2 a) and in accordance with the Product Liability Act shall expire exclusively in accordance with the statutory limitation periods.

 § 10 Applicable law, place of jurisdiction and final provisions

-1. The laws of the Federal Republic of Germany shall apply to these terms and conditions and to all legal relationships between us and the Buyer under exclusion of international uniform law, in particular the UN.
+1. The laws of the Federal Republic of Germany shall apply to these Terms and Conditions and to all legal relationships between us and the Buyer under exclusion of international uniform law, in particular the UN CISG.

-2. If the Buyer is a businessman as defined by the German Commercial Code (Handelsgesetzbuch), a legal entity under public law or a special fund under public aw, the sole – also international – place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship is Stuttgart.
-The same shall apply if the Buyer is an entrepreneur within the meaning of § 14 BGB.
-However, we are in all cases also entitled to take legal action at the place of fulfillment of the delivery obligation in accordance with these terms and conditions or an overriding individual agreement, or at the Buyer’s general place of jurisdiction.
+2. If the Buyer is a businessman as defined by the German Commercial Code (Handelsgesetzbuch), a legal entity under public law or a special fund under public law, the sole – also international – place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship is Stuttgart.
+The same shall apply if the Buyer is an entrepreneur within the meaning of Article 14 BGB.
+However, we are in all cases also entitled to take legal action at the place of fulfilment of the delivery obligation in accordance with these Terms and Conditions or an overriding individual agreement, or at the Buyer’s general place of jurisdiction.
 Overriding legal regulations, in particular regarding exclusive jurisdictions, shall remain unaffected.